 Her seminar was the launching pad for many now-renown transformational leaders including Deepak Chopra, Marci Shimoff, Janet Attwood, and Extreme Leadership’s Steve Farber.

-By 1987 she was being represented by a top literary agent and had a book deal in the works with a major NY publisher.
+By 1987 she was being represented by a top literary agent who had garnered interested from several major NY publishing houses.
 She was also in the middle of negotiations for her own day-time talk show.

 In 1988, her world stopped when the mid-wife handed Debra her new baby girl, and being true to her own teachings, she chose to follow her heart and left the world of seminars and speaking.
 For the next two decades Debra devoted her life to being a full-time mom-at-home to her daughter and her son who was born three years later.